 I’m here to tell you that this homemade applesauce recipe is easy to make and so worth it.

 I grew up on an apple farm.
 When one grows up on an apple farm, one gets a bit picky about applesauce.
 It should be nice and chunky, with lots of cinnamon, and it must be made from Gravenstein apples.
-Of course, that last rule is entirely flexible depending upon your preferences, but I assure you that Gravenstein apples are the best.
+Of course, that last rule is entirely flexible depending upon your preferences, but I assure you that Gravenstein apples are the best apples for applesauce.
+You can use any apple for this recipe, and yes, even the Golden Delicious apples stocked at the supermarket.
+The flavor of the applesauce will change depending on the type of apple you use.

-This applesauce recipe doesn’t call for any added sweetener.
+This is truly the easiest and best applesauce recipe!
+And doesn’t call for any added sweetener.
 Start with sweet, ripe apples and the recipe just doesn’t need it.
 If you have a sweet tooth, though, or you’re using less-than-sweet fresh apples, you can certainly add sugar or honey to get the flavor just right.
+Add your favorite sweetener a little bit at a time, sampling as you go.

 Homemade applesauce recipe